 .11 The individual operating the landfill and the property owner, if other, shall provide their name(s), mailing address, and phone number at the time of permitting.

 .12 All driveways which serve the site must be wide enough to accommodate two-way traffic at all times and an area on the site must be provided to accommodate vehicles entering the site so that no traffic waiting to enter the site will be backed up on any public right-of-way.
-The first 20 feet of any driveway access to the facility must be paved and must directly connect to a major or minor thoroughfare or to a non-residential collector or non-residential local street.
+The first 50 feet of any driveway access to the facility must be paved and must directly connect to a major or minor thoroughfare or to a Industrial or Retail/Mixed-Use Collector or Local Street local street.
 Driveway permits from the appropriate agency must be issued.

 .13 The actual fill area must be located at least 300 feet from any existing residential structure.

 .14 Vehicular access to the site must be controlled; and must be closed and secured during hours when filling activities are not under way.